top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_5_soldering_boards_c1.md

 <div class='requirements' markdown="1">

-Resources necessaries:
+Resources necessary:

+Requires:
-- Requires: Duckiebot `C1` parts.
+- Duckiebot `C1` parts.
 The acquisition process is explained in [](#acquiring-parts-c1).
+The configurations are described in [](#duckiebot-configurations).

+Requires:
 - Time: ??? minutes

 Results: